-Choosing the right types of cleaning services is a huge part of building a successful cleaning business.
-And the good news is, there’s more opportunity than ever to be successful in this field.
+Choosing the right types of cleaning services is important when you’re thinking about how to start a cleaning business.
+The good news is, there’s more opportunity than ever to be successful in this field.

-Homeowners are spending more time at home, and want respite from everyday cleaning.
-And commercial businesses require more frequent cleaning to maintain a safe environment for customers and employees.
+Homeowners are spending more time at home and want a break from everyday cleaning.
+And commercial businesses need more frequent cleaning to maintain a safe environment for customers and employees.

-To help you take advantage of the opportunities in cleaning, we’ve curated a list of the top 20 cleaning services, plus how to bundle them into profitable packages.
+To help you take advantage of the opportunities in cleaning, we’ve curated a list of the top 20 types of cleaning services, plus how to bundle them into profitable packages.

 The Top 20 Types of Cleaning Services

-This list includes both residential and commercial cleaning services.
-We’ll also talk about offering them as standalone services or creating service packages further on.
+This article includes both a residential and commercial cleaning services list.
+We’ll also talk about offering your list of cleaning services as standalone items or creating service packages further on.

 - Basic House Cleaning: A service that involves general house cleaning jobs.
-You’ll attend to areas like the kitchen, lounge, bathroom, and bedroom.
+Your list of house cleaning services can include areas like the kitchen, lounge, bathroom, and bedroom.
 Tasks include mopping, vacuuming, dusting, polishing, sweeping.
 For more examples of general home cleaning tasks, visit Out of Sight Residential Cleaning’s services page.

 - Green Cleaning: Green cleaning involves following eco-friendly cleaning practices such as using products that are non-toxic, biodegradable, and safe for you and the environment.
 This is a service on its own, but also a way to differentiate yourself from the competition.

 - Sanitization Services: The sanitizing of homes and office spaces is currently in high demand.
-Squeaky Clean House is one example of a cleaning business offering this type of service, tailored specifically to the COVID-19 pandemic.
+Squeaky Clean House is one example of a cleaning business offering this type of service.

 - Ceiling and Wall Cleaning: Ceiling and wall cleaning may be part of a general house cleaning or office cleaning service provided by some businesses, but it’s also a specialty service.
 With this service, you remove dirt, oil, and other grime on walls and ceilings for cleanliness, better lighting, and health reasons.